-acre reports no change in the situation.
+received the following from Gen. Forestier-Walker: "Capetown, Friday, Dec.
+1.-Gen. Gatacre reports no change in the situation.
 "Gen. French had made a reconnaissance from Naauwpoort to Rossmead.
 The troops returned today.
 "Gen. Methuen's flesh wound is slight.
 He is remaining at Modder river for the reconstruction of the bridge.
 Am reinforcing him with Highlanders and a cavalry corps.
-Horse artillery, the Canadian regiment, Australian contingents, and three battallons infantry, moved up to the De Aar and Belmont line.'
+Horse artillery, the Canadian regiment, Australian contingents, and three battallons infantry, moved up to the De Aar and Belmont line."
 As surmised, the British dead and wounded at the hard fought battle of Modder river numbered hundreds.
 The war department today gave out the information that the total number of casualties was 438, and the number of killed was 73.
-The revised list of Modder river casualties, non-commissioned officers and men, is divided as follows: Ninth lancers, one wounded.
-Engineers, two wounded.
-Second Col^Astreams, ten killed, fifty-ix wounded.
+The revised list of Modder river casualties, non-commissioned officers and men, is divided as follows:

+Ninth lancers, one wounded, Engineers, two wounded.
+Second Colfstreams, ten killed, fiftyx wounded.

 Third grenadiers, nine killed, thirty-ight wounded, four missing.
-Scots guards, ten killed, thirty-seven wounded, one missing.
-Northumberland fusileers, eleven killed, thirty-one wounded.
-First Northu.aberland, three wound Another detachment of \$,000 British troops sailed for South Africa today.
-Owing to the phenomenal sale of the Second Yorkshire, nine killed, fortyfour wounded.
-First North Lancashire, three killed, fourteen wounded.
-Argyll and Sutherland Highlam3ers, fifteen killed, ninety-five wounde5, two newspapers, consequent upon the war, a paper famine is threatened.
-It is reported that the American supplies have failed temporarily. missing.
-First Coldstreams, twenty wounded, According to a special dispatch from Capetown, Gen. Joubert was killed Nov.
-10, but Gen. Buller's dispatch of Nov.
-2, showed that Gen. White was in South African reserve, one wounded.
-Medical corps, one wounded.
-From Gen. Forestier-Walker's dispatch it proved that all reports of Gen. Methuen's advance after the battle of Modder river were premature, though communication with Gen. Joubert of somebody impersonating him about with the railroad working he should not i Nov.
-12 London, Dec.
-2.-The war office has be long in constructing a temporary bridge.
-His enforced delay doubtiess will be of considerable service in giv-ing his hard-pushed column needful rest, and in allowing the arrival of rerest, and in anowing the arrival of re-inforcements of which he must be sore-ly in need after three such fights, plac-ing hors de combat upwards of a thou-sand men out of less than 7,000.
-Gen. Forestier-Walker's announce ment that the Canadian marksmen and other reinforcements have been pushed forward to the neighborhood of the orange river to protect Gen. Methuen's line of communication, has relieved much anxiety here, where it was fully expected the Boers would attempt to attack the vulnerable points of the line of communication The latest news from Natal indicates that the bulk of the Ladysmith relief force has arrived at Frere, though there is considerable conjecture as to the whereabouts of Gen. Clery, whose movements have not been chronicled recently.
-It is surmised in some quarters that he may reappear in a totally unexpected quarter on the flank or rear of Gen. Joubert's force, which is supposed to be concentrated at Grobelaar's Klof, north of the Tugelar river As Gen. Hildyard's advance guard was in touch with the Boers as long ago as Tuesday last, developments should as Tuesday list, developments should not be long delayed.
-Dundonald's mounted force, Nov.
-28, accompanied by four guns, went in pur-suit of a body of Boers returning to Colenso.
-They followed the Boers to within two and half miles of Colenso, when the Boers returned to the British when the Boers replied to the British shells with long range guns.
-There were no casualties.
-Colenso bridge, it is added, w as found to be completely filled with went away they left it here and I put mixture of gun cotton, nitroit away until yesterday, when we arine and black powder.
-Into showed it to a miner, who advised me the cap had been set, and to turn it over to the police, which I the end carefully sealed with tar, did."
-FRIENDS ARE STILL IN SUSPENSE.
+Scots guards, ten killed, thirty-seven vounded, one missing.
+Northumberland fusileers, eleven dilled thirty-one wounded rest, and in allowing the arrival of re-inforcements of which he must be sorely in need after three such fights, plac-ing hors de combat upwards of a thousand men out of less than 7,000.
+Gen. Forestier-Walker's announce ment that the Canadian marksmen and other reinforcements have been pushed forward to the neighborhood of the forward to the neighborhood of the Orange river to protect Gen. Methuen's line of communication, has relieved much anxiety here, where it was fully expected the Boers would attempt to attack the vulnerable points of the line of communication.
+The latest news from Natal indicates that the bulk of the Ladysmith relief force has arrived at Frere, though there is considerable con-jecture as to the whereabouts of Gen. Clery, whose movements have not been chronicled recently.
+It is surmised in some quarters that he may reappear in a totally unexpected quarter on the flank or rear of Gen. Joubert's force, which is supposed to be concentrated at Grobelaar's Klof, north of the Tugelar river.
+As Gen. Hildyard's advance guard was in touch with the Boers as long ago as Tuesday last, developments should not be long delayed Dundonald's mounted force, Nov.
+28, Dundonaid's mounted force, Nov.
+25, accompanied by four guns, went in pur-suit of a body of Boers returning to Colenso.
+They followed the Boers to within two and half miles of Colenso, when the Boers replied to the British shells with long range guns.
+There were no casualties. were no casualties.
+Colenso bridge, it is added, was aftera paper famine is threatened.
+It is reported that the American supplies impersonating him about have failed temporarily.